Patrick Purdon: Clinical education

-Neural Signal Processing
+Neural signal processing

-Dr. Purdon has worked throughout his career to develop novel statistical signal processing methods for neuroscience.
+Purdon has worked throughout his career to develop novel statistical signal processing methods for neuroscience.
 He has focused considerable effort on the EEG source localization problem, in which high-density scalp measurements are used to estimate underlying cerebral currents.
 His approach uses biophysical, functional neuroanatomic, and computational principles to guide the solution to this problem.
-His work has illustrated how neurophysiologically-principled models of sparsity, connectivity, and dynamics can significantly expand the realm of what is possible using source localization, improving spatial resolution significantly, and enabling localization of subcortical activity.
+His work has illustrated how neurophysiologically principled models of sparsity, connectivity, and dynamics can significantly expand the realm of what is possible using source localization, improving spatial resolution significantly, and enabling localization of subcortical activity.

-Awards and Honor
+Awards and honor

-Dr. Purdon's work has won many awards and has been featured on high-impact academic medium.
-For example, he received the National Institutes of Health Director's New Innovator Award from the National Institutes of Health in 2009, Honorable Mention of MGH Martin Prize from the Massachusetts General Hospital in 2013, the Innovation Development Grant Award from Partners Healthcare in 2014, Best in Neuroscience Award from the Society for Neuroscience in Anesthesiology and Critical Care in 2015, the Art of Talking Science competition winner from the Massachusetts General Hospital Research Institute in 2016, and an author and participant invitation to the Ernst Strungmann Forum Manifestations and Mechanisms of Dynamic brain Coordination over Development in 2017.
+Purdon's work has won many awards and has been featured on high-impact academic medium.
+For example, he received the National Institutes of Health Director's New Innovator Award from the National Institutes of Health in 2009, Honorable Mention of MGH Martin Prize from the Massachusetts General Hospital in 2013, the Innovation Development Grant Award from Mass General Brigham in 2014, Best in Neuroscience Award from the Society for Neuroscience in Anesthesiology and Critical Care in 2015, the Art of Talking Science competition winner from the Massachusetts General Hospital Research Institute in 2016, and an author and participant invitation to the Ernst Strungmann Forum Manifestations and Mechanisms of Dynamic brain Coordination over Development in 2017.

-Dr. Purdon also fellow and member of several professional organizations, including the Society for Neuroscience, the American Society of Anesthesiologists, the Institute of Electrical and Electronics Engineers (IEEE), the International Anesthesia Research Society (IARS), the American Institute for Medical and Biological Engineering (AIMBE), the Society for Neuroscience in Anesthesiology and Critical Care, and the Association of University Anesthesiologists (AUA).
+Purdon also fellow and member of several professional organizations, including the Society for Neuroscience, the American Society of Anesthesiologists, the Institute of Electrical and Electronics Engineers (IEEE), the International Anesthesia Research Society (IARS), the American Institute for Medical and Biological Engineering (AIMBE), the Society for Neuroscience in Anesthesiology and Critical Care, and the Association of University Anesthesiologists (AUA).

 Music

-Dr. Purdon is also a jazz vocalist who performs regularly in the Boston area.
+Purdon is also a jazz vocalist who performs regularly in the San Francisco Bay area.